 legal resources necessary to hold negligent facilities accountable.

-It is clear that a statewide problem exists in the quality of care provided by New Jersey nursing homes.
-You must take action if you witness your loved one being abused or suspect abuse in a New Jersey nursing home.
-Call a New Jersey nursing home abuse and neglect attorney to receive assistance in investigating your concerns of abuse or neglect today.
+A statewide problem exists in the quality of trust provided by New Jersey senior care homes.
+You must act if you witness someone your love being abused or suspect abuse in a New Jersey nursing facility.

-Statutes of Limitations and Damages Caps in New Jersey Negligence Cases
+Statutes of Limitations and Damages Caps in New Jersey Nursing Home Abuse Cases

 Punitive damages for personal injury are limited to five times compensatory damages or $350,000, whichever is greater.
-No punitive damages are allowed in wrongful death cases.
+No punitive damages are allowed in civil cases.
 (N.J.
 Stat.
 Ann. §2A:15-5.14(b))

 National Nursing Home Trends